-H OTHER INFORMATION OF INTEREST
+H) OTHER INFORMATION OF INTEREST

 - 1. If there is any other relevant aspect as regards corporate governance in the company or in group entities that has not been covered in this Report, but is necessary to include, to provide more comprehensive and well-grounded information on the corporate governance structure and practices in your entity or its group, detail them briefly. - 2.
-In this section, any other information, clarification or nuance may be included that is related to the previous sections of the report, to the extent that they are relevant and not reiterative. - In particular, state if the company is subject to different legislation than the Spanish legislation in corporate governance matters and, where appropriate, include the information that the company is obligated to provide which is different to that required in this report. - The company may also state if it has voluntarily signed up to other international industry-wide or any other codes of ethical principles or best practices.
+In this section, any other information, clarification or nuance may be included that is related to the previous sections of the report, to the extent that they are relevant and not reiterative. - In particular, state if the company is subject to different legislation than the Spanish legislation in corporate governance matters and, where appropriate, include the information that the company is obligated to provide which is different to that required in this report. - 3.
+The company may also state if it has voluntarily signed up to other international industry-wide or any other codes of ethical principles or best practices.
 Where applicable, the code in question will be identified along with the date of signing.

-NOTE TO SECTION C.1.37
+Note to Section C.1.37

-The amount of non-audit work exceeds 70 per cent in the Company since, as a Holding entity, it supports the verification services of the consolidated Group, such as the interim condensed consolidated financial statements for the period ended 31 March 2017 of Compañía de Distribución Integral Logista Holdings, S.A. and Subsidiaries, prepared according to IAS34 "Interim Financial Information", and the auditing of the Internal Control System of the Financial Information.
+The amount of non-audit work exceeds 70 per cent in the Company since, as a Holding entity, it supports the verification services of the consolidated Group, such as the interim condensed consolidated financial statements for the period ended 31 March 2018 of Compañía de Distribución Integral Logista Holdings, S.A. and Subsidiaries, prepared according to IAS34 "Interim Financial Information", and the auditing of the Internal Control System of the Financial Information.

-NOTE TO SECTION C.1.39
+Note to Section C.1.39

-On 21st March, 2017, the General Shareholders' Meeting agreed to appoint Deloitte S.L. and Pricewaterhouse Coopers Auditores, S.L. as joint auditors of the Individual and Consolidated Annual Accounts of the Company, for the fiscal years ending September 30th, 2017, 2018 and 2019.
+On 21st March, 2017, the General Shareholders' Meeting agreed to appoint Deloitte S.L. and PricewaterhouseCoopers Auditores, S.L. as joint auditors of the Individual and Consolidated Annual Accounts of the Company, for the fiscal years ending September 30th, 2017, 2018 and 2019.

-In consequence, Deloitte, S.L. has been auditing the Company's accounts for 4 consecutive years, and the Group's accounts for 18, and Pricewaterhouse Coopers Auditores, S.L, for 1 fiscal year, both Company's and Group's accounts.
+In consequence, Deloitte, S.L. has been auditing the Company's accounts for 5 consecutive years, and the Group's accounts for 19, and PricewaterhouseCoopers Auditores, S.L., for 2 fiscal years, both Company's and Group's accounts.

-The percentage that represents the number of years that the Company has been audited by Deloitte, S.L., over the number of years in which the annual accounts have been audited is 100%, and by PricewaterhouseCoopers Auditores, S.L is 25%.
-For the Group's accounts, the percentages are 100% for Deloitte, S.L. and 6% for PricewaterhouseCoopers Auditores, S.L.
+The percentage that represents the number of years that the Company has been audited by Deloitte, S.L., over the number of years in which the annual accounts have been audited is 100%, and by PricewaterhouseCoopers Auditores, S.L. is 40%.
+For the Group's accounts, the percentages are 100% for Deloitte, S.L. and 10.5 % for PricewaterhouseCoopers Auditores, S.L.

-Regarding item 3, the Board of Directors, at its meeting of February 23rd, 2016, unanimously agreed the complete subscription of the Code of Best Tax Practices, which is currently being processed.
+Regarding item 3 of this section H, the Board of Directors, at its meeting of February 23rd, 2016, unanimously agreed the complete subscription of the Code of Best Tax Practices.

-This annual corporate governance report was approved by the Board of Directors of the company at its meeting of October 31/10/2017.
+This Annual Corporate Governance Report was approved by the Board of Directors of the Company at its meeting of October 30th, 2018.